advocations/skype/Skype/UCWA/me_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The me resource will be updated whenever the application becomes ready for incoming calls and leaves lurker mode ([makeMeAvailable (UCWA)](makeMeAvailable_ref.md)).
+The me resource will be updated whenever the application becomes ready for incoming calls and leaves lurker mode ( [makeMeAvailable](makeMeAvailable_ref.md)).
 Note that me will not be updated if any of its properties, such as emailAddresses or title, change while the application is active.

 ### Properties